 HALF TERMLY AWARDS

 Superstar certificates and a book are awarded to one child in each class who consistently display positive attitudes and effort towards their work and in their behaviour.
+Perfect presentation awards are also given out to children.

 SANCTIONS FOR MISBEHAVIOUR